PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 ## Securely Erase Your Mac

 To completely wipe your Mac securely, use the [Erase All Content and Settings](https://support.apple.com/en-us/102664) option.
 This will ensure all data is securely wiped and no traces of your ownership are left on the Mac.
 This is important so that the next owner is able to set it up without running into issues with verification.
 You'll need to know an Administrator password and Apple ID password to turn off Find My if you've enabled it previously.

+## Rosetta 2

+Apple silicon Macs offer [Rosetta 2](https://support.apple.com/en-us/102527), a translation layer that lets you run Intel apps on an ARM Mac.
+Since it allows you to run more software than you could otherwise run, installing Rosetta 2 increases your attack surface and should be avoided unless you absolutely need it.